Septic Services in Iowa Colony, TX

 My Iowa Colony home has an older septic system.
 Should I be concerned?

-Older conventional systems in Gulf Coast clay typically last 20-30 years before the drain field needs replacement or a major upgrade.
-If your home was built before 2000, get an inspection to check tank condition and drain field performance.
+Older conventional systems in Gulf Coast clay have a limited lifespan, typically 20-30 years before the drain field needs replacement or the system needs a major upgrade.
+If your home was built before 2000, get an inspection to check the tank condition and drain field performance.
 Signs of an aging system include slow drains throughout the house, soft or wet spots in the yard, and sewage odors outdoors.
 Regular pumping extends system life, but eventually the drain field soil becomes too clogged to function.
-As Texas A&M AgriLife Extension notes, systems that aren't functioning properly can contaminate waterways and cause health hazards, so catching problems early matters.

 Ready to find an Iowa Colony septic professional?
 Get free quotes from licensed Brazoria County providers

-Last updated: February 2026 Prices based on February 2026 surveys of Brazoria County providers Sources: Brazoria County Environmental Health, TCEQ (30 TAC Chapter 285), H-GAC, U.S. Census Bureau, Texas A&M AgriLife Extension
+Last updated: February 2026 Prices based on February 2026 surveys of Brazoria County providers Sources: Brazoria County Environmental Health, TCEQ, H-GAC OSSF Program, Texas A&M AgriLife Extension

 Get Free Septic Quotes in Iowa Colony